lucasktlee/posts/drafts/us-tax-treatment-of-lps.md

     <figcaption><span>Figure 2:</span> Incurring <abbr>UBIT</abbr> from an active business organized as a partnership or <abbr>LLC</abbr></figcaption>
 </figure>

-This situation is more likely to occur when a fund invests in:
+This situation is more likely to occur when a U.S. tax-exempt investor invests in:

-* **<abbr>VC</abbr>:** Startups are often organized as flow-through entities to minimize the overall tax burden the founders bear.
+* **<abbr>VC</abbr> funds:** Startups are often organized as flow-through entities to minimize the overall tax burden the founders bear.
 That being said, it _is_ still rare to see a <abbr>VC</abbr> fund invest in a flow-through entity: most <abbr>VC</abbr>s will require the startups they invest in to either be incorporated as a corporation or convert to a corporation prior to the <abbr>VC</abbr> investment.
-* **<abbr>PE</abbr> fund investing in the natural resources and energy sectors:** Many privately-held companies operating in the natural resource and energy sectors will be structured as flow-through entities (partnerships or <abbr>LLC</abbr>s) to allow investors to take advantage of the tax benefits—deductions and tax credits—typically accorded to such companies.
+* **<abbr>PE</abbr> funds investing in the natural resources and energy sectors:** Many privately-held companies operating in the natural resource and energy sectors will be structured as flow-through entities (partnerships or <abbr>LLC</abbr>s) to allow investors to take advantage of the tax benefits—deductions and tax credits—typically accorded to such companies.

 ### Income from debt-financed investments